Training method; affects the way how parameters, factors,

 - Parameter charts are only produced by Ascent optimization

 It is recommended to do first an Ascent training for

 determining the parameter dependence of a strategy.
 Afterwards the final

-optimization can done with an alternative algorithm.
+optimization can done with a different algorithm if requried.

 - Percent steps (4th parameter of the optimize function)